dkvz/majorsetbe/README.md

 - [ ] The linter will probably yell at us - Change code style to 2 spaces at the very least - Try fixing the SCSS lint errors
 - [x] Flex or grid the search widget to get consistent heihts on the input and button
 - [ ] Add my own lightbox effect using JS
-- [ ] Did I minify the JPG backgrounds? - Add more of them
+- [x] Did I minify the JPG backgrounds? - Add more of them
 - [x] Try the text sizes in Gutenberg
+- [ ] Style .wpforms-confirmation-container to be like the info-box or something I'm already using
 - [ ] There is a theme checker for Wordpress - Should probably use it at some point
 - [ ] Test the npm scripts on Windows
 - [ ] Re-check all the wp-blocks that are available, many of them could use more styling
 - [x] For the Gutenberg colors, we need to create the classes like `has-accent-2-color` for all of the _ms_colors.scss
 - [x] Test changing background colors for blocks in Gutenberg using theme colors; Also try setting a custom color both for foreground and background
-- [ ] Test all the alignement options in the editor and pretty much everything that can be altered with buttons including text styles
+- [ ] Test all the alignement options in the Gutenberg editor - I'm not sure they work for text at all times
 - [x] Minify the CSS in the prod build (is it already (don't think so)?) -> Added the minify to the "bundle" npm script
 - [ ] Use Webpack instead of node-sass alone so that we can also minify the JS, use imports etc.